Albert0i/probabilistic-data-structure/README.2.md

 #### Prologue
-Previously, my slogan was "When in doubt, ask Google.", now it is "When in doubt, ask AI".
-However, AI tends to give answers which you want to hear, they never say NO by retorting your proposal with:
+In the old days, my slogan was "*When in doubt, ask Google.*", now it is "*When in doubt, ask AI*".
+However, AI yields answers which you would like to hear, they never say **NO** and never retort your proposal with:
-- This is so stupid!
-I mean YOUR idea... idiot!
+- Idiot!
+Your idea is so stupid!
-- You are so wrong!
-NEVER do it again...
+- You are so WRONG!
-- ONLY imbecile will ask such a question!
+- Imbecile would raise such a question!
-- Oh! how moronic you are to raise SUCH a question?
+- Moronic!
+USE your brain...
-- How many times I told you!
-It just WON'T work..
+- It just WON'T work..

 AI is your assistant, not your friend.
 A good friend always helps by warning you beforehand, not just bestowing consolation when your are stranded.
-AI is a kind of [yes-man](https://dictionary.cambridge.org/dictionary/english-chinese-traditional/yes-man), the only reason is to make you addict to it, hanging around with it.
+It's a kind of [yes-man](https://dictionary.cambridge.org/dictionary/english-chinese-traditional/yes-man), the only reason is to make you addict to it, hanging around with it.
 Drifting in strong current, holding the rudder tight to keep the right direction is no easy way...
-They will continuously drag you astray and until you lost.

-Instead of making this code more real, I am going to make it more fun...
+Instead of making the code more real, I am going to make it more fun...
 To be honest...
 Around 90% of code is written by AI, 9% borrows from [here](https://github.com/redis-developer/finding-bigfoot-with-semantic-search) and the last 1% is written by myself.

 #### II.
 System Design
 > *Probabilistic data structures* give approximations of statistics such as counts, frequencies, and rankings rather than precise values.
 The advantage of using approximations is that they are adequate for many common purposes but are much more efficient to calculate.
 They sometimes have other advantages too, such as obfuscating times, locations, and other sensitive data.

-Typical usage is real-time checking for large dataset, 7 billions for example.
-We are goint to handle a flow of continuous `users` data, for example:
+Typical usage is real-time checking for large dataset.
+Our code is to handle a flow of continuous `users` data of the form:
 ```
 {
   id: '01JVY30JE6CFXD09B65HX0MH4H',